-- You will also be asked to get frequent laboratory blood glucose and HBA1c levels during pregnancy.
+- You will also be asked to get frequent laboratory blood glucose and HbA1c levels during pregnancy.
 These are to back up the results you are getting on your own blood glucose meter.

 - You are likely to have frequent scans during your pregnancy.
-Scans are a good way of checking on the babies growth and development.
+Scans are a good way of checking on the baby’s growth and development.

 During labour and delivery

-When baby is born
+When your baby is born

 Feed your baby as soon as possible after the birth – within 30 minutes – to help keep their blood glucose at a safe level.
 Your baby will be monitored closely and may have blood tests regularly.
 This is to test for low sugar levels, not diabetes.
 If your baby’s blood glucose can’t be kept at a safe level, or they are having problems feeding, they may need to go to the special care nursery for a day or two.